-Effective immediately the Woodstock Fast Trash Program will be moved from 512 Woodstock Road to one of the following two locations: The first location is located at the Hartland Public Library in Hartland from 8 a.m. to 12 p.m. every Saturday until further notice.
+Effective immediately the Woodstock Fast Trash Program will be moved from 512 Woodstock Road to one of the following three locations: The first location is located at the Hartland Public Library in Hartland from 8 a.m. to 12 p.m. every Saturday until further notice.
 The second location is located at the Bridgewater Town Highway Garage, 65 Schoolhouse Rd., Bridgewater Corners from 8 a.m. until 1 p.m. every Saturday until further notice.
+The third location is Hartford Transfer Station, 2590 No. Hartland Rd.
+(Rte.
+5), White River Junction every Tuesday and Saturday, from 8 a.m. to 4 p..m.
 Please make sure you bring exact change, which will be dropped off in a cash box after dropping off your trash and recycling.
 Pricing will stay the same.

 Monday, March 30